omega-gg/turbo-offloader/README.md

 turbo-offloader is a [turboCLI](https://omega.gg/turboCLI) high performance offloader based on [ComfyUI](https://github.com/comfy-org/comfyui).
-It improves generate times substantially through optimal memory allocations when the model does not fit into VRAM, even on a very low VRAM GPU.
-It's particularly useful for CUDA GPU(s) but also works on CPU and Apple MPS.
+It improves generate times substantially through optimal memory allocations when the model does not fit into RAN / VRAM, even on a low end GPU.
+It's particularly efficient for CUDA GPU(s) but also works on CPU and Apple MPS.

 ## ComfyUI

-turbo-offloader's offloader is a port of ComfyUI's memory-management / model-patcher / ops subsystem (under `offloader/comfy`), driven through the thin adapter in `offloader/adapter.py`.
+turbo-offloader ports ComfyUI's memory-management / model-patcher / ops subsystem (under `offloader/comfy`), driven through the thin adapter in `offloader/adapter.py`.
 The port is pinned to exact upstream commits.
 Bump these together with the vendored files and re-apply the short edit list in [`offloader/comfy/resync.md`](offloader/comfy/resync.md):

 | dependency    | commit                                     | version                 |
 |---------------|--------------------------------------------|-------------------------|